sjhangiani12/sharanjhangiani.com/index.md

 ### Say hi!

 I love meeting new people.
 Please, don't be afraid to say hi on [Twitter](https://twitter.com/sjhangiani12), [Facebook](https://www.facebook.com/sharan.jhangiani), [LinkedIn](https://www.linkedin.com/in/sharanjhangiani/), or via [email](mailto:sharan@uw.edu) to chat or if you want to collaborate on something!
-If you want to hire me, here is my [resume](/resume.pdf)!